 “Creative, critical, practical, and wisdom-based decision-making and problem-solving skills, along with a mindset of lifelong learning and a strong work ethic, are far more important.”
 6.17.2013 – Chronicle of Higher Education

 In a way, it may be that the illusion shared by many high school students is a comforting one: I can simply study some area and then know what I need to do that job.
-And that may (to a degree) be true of technical training programs.
+And that may (to an extent) be true of technical training programs.
 But most jobs require that you actually grow as a person.
 And all careers do.

-Growing as a person, gaining more alertness, collaborative abilities, broad comprehension, compassion, deep insight, and friendliness are the exact outcomes documented by research on our Consciousness Based Education
+Growing as a person, gaining more alertness, collaborative abilities, broad comprehension, compassion, deep insight, and friendliness are the exact outcomes documented by research on our Consciousness-Based℠ education method.